Kanchenjunga North Base Camp (Pangpema) - Kanchenjunga South BC (Oktang)

 but unlike Everest and K2, the trek to its base camps has been strangely neglected.

 Kanchenjunga is the latest teahouse trek and is still far more rustic than the Everest or Annapurna regions, with a rough charm of trekking several decades ago.
 This trek requires special restricted area permits (included) and a minimum of two people, partly the reason we are offering this locally lead trek.
-And since the lodges are occasionally simple, and may fill upin October, we carry light tents just in case.
-This is slight overkill compared with the most budget approach however is a good balance.
+And since the lodges are occasionally simple, and may fill up in October, we carry light tents just in case.
+This is slight overkill compared with the most budget approach however is good insurance.

 This is an adventurous and particularly satisfying route, join us for what is truly the trek of a lifetime!

 + incredible, huge mountain views